New physics effects on quantum coherence in neutrino oscillations: Introduction

-A global analysis of oscillation data with nonstandard neutrino interaction in three flavor scenario was performed in \cite{Esteban}.
-In \cite{Esteban} observables sensitive to the CP-violating phase (such as $\nu_e$ and $\bar{\nu}_e$ appearance at long baseline experiments) were excluded from the fit and hence the constraints were obtained on the CP-conserving part only.
-Further, as some approximations ($\Delta_{21} \rightarrow 0$ in atmospheric and long baseline CP-conserving experiments) were used to simplify the calculations, the effect of mass ordering was greatly reduced.
-This analysis was performed for both scenarios: first (LMA-LIGHT) and second (LMA-DARK) octant solution of solar mixing angle $\theta_{12}$.
-Recently this global analysis has been extended to include complex NSI neutral current interaction with quarks for observables sensitive to the leptonic CP-violating phase and mass ordering \cite{Esteban3}.
-In \cite{Esteban3} they have analyzed all the four combinations, i.e., LIGHT and DARK sector with normal ordering (NO) and inverted ordering (IO) of mass states, in which two solutions, LIGHT octant with NO and Dark octant with IO, are favoured in global analysis of oscillation data.
-In view of these updates, we study the effects of NSI on the quantum coherence of the neutrino system in a model-independent approach within the context of DUNE experimental set-up \cite{Acciarri:2015uup}.
+A global analysis of oscillation data with neutral current NSI interactions in three flavour scenario was performed in \cite{Esteban} where observables sensitive to the $CP$-violating phase (such as $\nu_e$ and $\bar{\nu}_e$ appearance at long baseline experiments) were excluded from the fit and hence the constraints were obtained on the $CP$-conserving part only.
+Also, some approximations ($\Delta_{21} = m_2^2 - m_1^2 \rightarrow 0$ in atmospheric and long baseline $CP$-conserving experiments, where $m_1$ and $m_2$ are eigenvalues corresponding to the neutrino mass eigenstates $\ket{\nu_1}$ and $\ket{\nu_2}$) were used to simplify the calculations, hence the effect of mass ordering was greatly reduced.
+This analysis was performed for both scenarios: first and second octant solution of solar mixing angle $\theta_{12}$.
+Recently this global analysis has been extended to include complex NSI neutral current interaction with quarks (interactions with electrons were excluded in both of these analyses) for observables sensitive to the leptonic $CP$-violating phase and mass ordering \cite{Esteban3}.
+In \cite{Esteban3} they analyzed all the four combinations, {\it i.e.}, light ($\theta_{12}\le 45^o$) and dark ($\theta_{12}\ge 45^o$) sector with normal ordering ($m_1<m_2<m_3$) (NO) and inverted ordering ($m_3<m_1<m_2$) (IO) of mass states, in which two solutions, light octant with NO and dark octant with IO, are favoured in global analysis of oscillation data\footnote{Solar neutrino data is found to disfavor the LMA-Dark solution with confidence level below 2$\sigma$.
+However, LMA-D provides an equally good fit to the LBL data (specifically T2K data).
+Hence we have considered LMA-Light with NO and LMA-Dark with IO as most favoured solutions.}.